 It was during a meeting with my doctor that my life took an abrupt turn.
 As my doctor advised my husband and me of the diagnosis and the possible treatment options, I slipped into an altered state.
 I heard spirit talk to me about my illness and how I had created the cancer from all my sadness and fears.
 I found myself reviewing my life, all my past memories as a child – crying, scared, anxious and afraid of everything.
 It was during this inner review that I heard spirit say that I had created my health challenge and, if I chose, I could collaborate with the doctors to heal my body and my emotional aversion to living an earthly existence.

-At the time of my cancer diagnosis, I had a beautiful five-year-old son.
+At the time of my cancer diagnosis, I had a beautiful five-year-old son who I love with all my heart.
 As I felt what spirit was saying, I chose to live and heal in order to be able to participate in my son’s developing life.
 I was also told by spirit that I had a purpose and if I chose death, my purpose would not manifest.
 I chose to follow my purposeful path as curiosity was winning over despair.
 I finally completed the chemotherapy treatments and began my healing journey with the guidance of spirit.

 Mamie and Poppop